 Mandates from the Department of Justice are public announcements or internal instructions about which kinds of cases DOJ agents should prioritize.
 Currently, healthcare fraud and opioid diversion are among the Department’s top priorities.
 In fact, the Department recently announced the creation of two new collaborative task forces within a matter of mere months: the Opioid Fraud and Abuse Detection Unit, and the Prescription Interdiction & Litigation (PIL) Task Force.

-5 Reasons to Trust the Northern Florida Healthcare Fraud Defense Lawyers at Oberheiden, P.C.
+5 Reasons to Trust the Northern Florida Healthcare Fraud Defense Attorney at Oberheiden, P.C.

-Here are five reasons why healthcare providers and other Medicare, Medicaid, and Tricare participants in Northern FL should choose Oberheiden, P.C., as their federal healthcare fraud defense lawyer:
+Here are five reasons why healthcare providers and other Medicare, Medicaid, and Tricare participants should choose Oberheiden, P.C., as their Northern Florida healthcare fraud defense lawyer:

 - Our Record of Avoiding Charges – In the majority of our cases, our have been able to end criminal investigations without the filing of criminal charges.

 - Our Focus on Federal Healthcare Fraud Defense – Healthcare fraud defense is one of our principal focuses as a law firm.
 Our skilled Northern Florida healthcare fraud defense lawyers have represented physicians, pharmacists, clinics, laboratories, hospitals, hospices, and virtually every other category of healthcare provider.

 - Our Experience on Both Sides – Several of the senior defense attorneys on our team are also former federal prosecutors, having spent years or decades working for the other side.
 We believe this “dual perspective” helps us negotiate efficiently and effectively with current federal prosecutors.